nickkossolapov/pta-load-shedding/README.md

 # pta-load-shedding

-A simple app that shows the load shedding time for the next 5 days in a selected suburb.
+A simple app that shows the load shedding time for the next 5 days in a selected suburb in Pretoria.

 ### Dependencies